Posts

 7. Consider trying various styles of yoga

 Beyond the physical injuries, you might immediately think of, certain vigorous styles are not meant for beginners.
-Ease your way into the yoga practice by attending some of our gentle yoga, warm (not as hot) classes or even our yin yoga classes, which move at a slower pace.
+Ease your way into the yoga practice by attending some of our restorative yoga, warm (not as hot) classes or even our yin yoga classes, which move at a slower pace.
 Learn the foundations of yoga from our experienced teachers, and read up on how to prepare your body for the Power Vinyasa Classes.
 Choose the appropriate class for your skill level and work your way up.

 Next week, we’ll dive deeper into some of the most common yoga injuries, teaching you practical ways to avoid falling victim to them yourself.